AnIrishDuck/fajita/guide/src/0-basics.md

 # Understanding Constructive Solid Geometry

+> **Note:** this guide is a work in progress.
+>
+> Some diagrams are confusing.
+Some sections (in particular, everything three-dimensional)
+> dearly need visualizations that we cannot currently generate.
+Not all sections have been written yet.

 Constructive Solid Geometry, or CSG, is a powerful and useful tool at the heart of modern solid modeling.
 A concise lay-definition of CSG could be "math with shapes and solids."
 Despite this simple description, there are